-.

 Car: the machine works as a M2M Gateway in which M2M Device(s) is implemented as the parts of it.

 Center: the M2M Platform which provides remote maintenance.

 The Hardware Security Module (HSM): a module in the M2M Gateway (e.g. Trusted Platform Module) that helps determining the level of security functions to endorse the integrity measurement process and holds the electronic signature key.